Travelling abroad by car: what do you need to bring?

 |

-In Kosovo, the green insurance card is not recognized.
+In Kosovo, the green insurance card is not recognised.
 You must purchase a special insurance policy for your car when crossing the border.

 Check your car insurance in good time.
 This way, you are well protected in the event of breakdowns or accidents on your journey.
-When travelling abroad, it is recommended to take out roadside assistance and legal protection insurance.
+When travelling abroad, we recommend taking out roadside assistance and legal protection insurance.

 This article was first published on 31.07.2020